guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

     shell: bash
 ```

-To create actiosn that are available to different workflows in different repos, they must be created as standalone repos.
+To create actions that are available to different workflows in different repos, they must be created as standalone repos.

 to use custom actions on another project
 deploy.yaml